Harold Ramirez Player Props: Rays vs. Rangers

-After hitting .316 with three doubles, two home runs, two walks and eight RBI in his past 10 games, Harold Ramirez and the Tampa Bay Rays face the Texas Rangers (who will start Nathan Eovaldi) at 4:10 PM ET on Saturday.
+After hitting .316 with three doubles, two home runs, two walks and eight RBI in his past 10 games, Harold Ramirez and the Tampa Bay Rays take on the Texas Rangers (who will start Martin Perez) at 1:40 PM ET on Sunday.

-In his last game he had a one-hit showing (1-for-4) against the Rangers.
+In his most recent appearance, he went 1-for-4 with a double against the Rangers.

 Harold Ramirez Game Info & Props vs. the Rangers